 He recently signed with Hapoel B/S and will be in Israel this coming season.

 France / Netherlands / Iceland

 Simmons was a starter for BC Orchies in the French league last season, averaging 11.2 points along with 6.4 rebounds during the 2016-17 season.
 He connected on over 58 percent of his field goal attempts (109-for-186) during the year playing in France.
-After becoming a professional in 2014, he previous played in the Dutch Basketball League as well as Iceland.
+After becoming a professional in 2014, he previously played in the Dutch Basketball League, where he was named to the league's All-Star teams, as well as Iceland.

 Simmons, a 6-foot-8, 230-lb. forward, enjoyed his best season as a senior with the Bonnies, starting all 33 games.
 The Washington, D.C., native averaged 8.0 points and 5.2 rebounds per game, both career highs.
 Simmons finished third in the Atlantic 10 Conference in field goal percentage at .595 (110-185).

 CHRIS JOHNSON – 2011-13

 United Kingdom / Germany / Portugal / Canada